May 2, 2000

-Pastoral ministry often raises practical questions about preaching: How do I properly prepare a sermon?
-What methods should I use to make the text relevant?
+Pastoral ministry often raises practical questions about preaching: How does a preacher properly prepare a sermon?
+What methods should he use to make the text relevant?
 What delivery strategies make a sermon spiritually effective?
-While answers to these questions vary, Alistair Begg points us to one central truth: It is God’s Word, not the preacher’s ability to “market” the Gospel, that opens the ears of the hearers and brings them to an awareness of His grace.
+While answers to these questions vary, Alistair Begg points us to one central truth: it is God’s Word, not the preacher’s ability to “market” the Gospel, that opens the ears of the hearers and brings them to an awareness of His grace.

 Sermon Transcript: Print

 We’re now at, I think, sort of “The Nature of Expository Preaching II: Some Practical Pointers,” and so on.
 And the presence of this board here ought to alarm all of you, because as soon I start drawing on this board, there’s no saying what can happen.
 And so we’ll look forward to this.